What is anovulation?

 - Performing a postcoital test, which involves taking a sample of cervical mucus soon after intercourse.

 - Performing ultrasonography, typically intravaginal, to have a clear image of the reproductive tract and detect potential abnormalities.
 This tool is also used to monitor follicular development before ovulation.

 - Conducting an endometrial biopsy to get a tissue sample taken from the endometrium (uterine lining).
 By studying the thickness and qualities of this tissue, it can be determined if ovulation has occurred and if the endometrium is healthy enough to support egg implantation and fetal growth.

 Fertility treatment for anovulation

 Because many factors influence a woman’s hormones and menstrual cycle, there is no single solution for treating anovulation.
 Often, the underlying cause of anovulation is addressed as part of the treatment.
-For example, lifestyle changes, such as weight loss or stress management, may be advocated by your physician.
+For example, lifestyle changes, such as weight loss, decreasing exercise habits, or stress management, may be advocated by your physician.

 In many cases, fertility drugs are prescribed to balance hormone cycles and trigger ovulation.
 The first recommendation is usually Clomid, which initiates ovulation in up to 80 percent of women with anovulation.